-Chesapeake College is accredited by the Middle States Commission on Higher Education (MSCHE), 3624 Market Street, Philadelphia, PA 19104.
-(267-284-5000 or www.msche.org).
+Chesapeake College is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104 (267-284-5000 or www.msche.org).
 Middle States is a voluntary, non-governmental, peer-based institutional accrediting membership association dedicated to educational excellence and improvement through peer evaluation and accreditation.
-Middle States is recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
+Middle States is recognized by the United States Secretary of Education and the Council for Higher Education.

 How is accreditation maintained?

 - The Radiologic Sciences program is accredited by the Joint Review Committee on Education in Radiologic Technology.
 Successful completion of the program leads to eligibility to sit for the American Registry of Radiologic Technologists (AART) Exam.

 - The Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs.
 Successful completion of the program leads to eligibility to sit for the National Board of Surgical Technology and Surgical Assisting (NBSTSA) examination.